 The PA Research Foundation has prepared these financial statements in compliance with the Financial Accountability Act 2009 and the Financial and Performance Management Standard 2019.
-The Foundation is a not-for-profit entity.
+The PA Research Foundation is a not-for-profit entity.

 These financial statements are general purpose financial statements.
-They are prepared on an accrual basis (with the exception of the Statement of Cash Flows which is prepared on a cash basis) in accordance with Australian Accounting Standards - Reduced Disclosure Requirements (RDR) and Interpretations applicable to not-for-profit entities.
+They are prepared on an accrual basis (with the exception of the Statement of Cash Flows which is prepared on a cash basis) in accordance with the disclosure requirements of Australian Accounting Standards - Simplified Disclosures.
+The financial statements comply with the recognition and measurement requirements of all Australian Accounting Standards and Interpretations applicable to non-for-profit entities, and the presentation requirements in those standards as modified by AASB1060.